Anti-concentration and honest, adaptive confidence bands: Introduction

 The critical value $c(\alpha)$, however, is infeasible since the finite sample distribution of the process $Z_{n,f}$ is unknown.
-Instead, we estimate the $(1-\alpha)$-quantile of $\| Z_{n,f} \|_{\mathcal{V}_{n}}$.
+Instead, we estimate the $(1-\alpha)$-quantile of $\| Z_{n,f} \| _{\mathcal{V}_{n}}$.

-Suppose that one can find an appropriate centered Gaussian process $G_{n,f}$ indexed by $\mathcal{V}_{n}$ with known or estimable covariance structure such that $\Vert Z_{n,f}\Vert_{\mV_n}$ is close to $\Vert G_{n,f}\Vert_{\mV_n}$.
+Suppose that one can find an appropriate centered Gaussian process $G_{n,f}$ indexed by $\mathcal{V}_{n}$ with known or estimable covariance structure such that $\Vert Z_{n,f}\Vert_{\mathcal{V}_n}$ is close to $\Vert G_{n,f}\Vert _{\mathcal{V}_n}$.
 Then we may approximate the $(1-\alpha)$-quantile of $\| Z_{n,f} \|_{\mathcal{V}_{n}}$ by

-Typically, one computes or approximates $c_{n,f}(\alpha)$ by one of the following two methods.
+Typically, one computes or approximates $c_{n,f}(\alpha)$ by one of the following two methods:

-\begin{enumerate} \item[1.]
-Analytical method: derive analytically an approximated value of $c_{n,f}(\alpha)$, by using an explicit limit distribution or large deviation inequalities. \item[2.]
-Simulation method: simulate the Gaussian process $G_{n,f}$ to compute $c_{n,f}(\alpha)$ numerically, by using, for example, a multiplier method. \end{enumerate}
+\begin{longlist}[(2)] \item[(1)] Analytical method: derive analytically an approximated value of $c_{n,f}(\alpha)$, by using an explicit limit distribution or large deviation inequalities. \item[(2)] Simulation method: simulate the Gaussian process $G_{n,f}$ to compute $c_{n,f}(\alpha)$ numerically, by using, for example, a multiplier method. \end{longlist}